Working with timber since 1884, sustainability and resilience runs through our veins

 What makes our timber windows and doors so special?

 We research.
-In fact, we know windows inside and out!
+In fact, we know windows and external wooden doors inside and out!
 We have been researching ways to refine and perfect our products since the earliest days when we were involved in establishing BS644, the British Standard for wooden windows.

 We continue to work on UK and Pan-European research projects and even have our own on-site test centre where we developed our patented sliding sash seal to overcome the age old problem of air leakage between sashes.